 October is National Principals Month!

-There’s also the mental health crisis that experts predict will have a lasting impact on families and educators.
-There is no doubt that children, parents, teachers, and providers have suffered tremendously with all the changes, uncertainty, and loss.
-During the pandemic, parents with children ages 5-12 reported their children showed elevated symptoms of depression (4%), anxiety (6%), and psychological stress (9%); and experienced overall worsened mental or emotional health (22%), according to a Kaiser Family Foundation survey.
+Experts predict that the mental health crisis will have a lasting impact on families and educators.
+There is no doubt that children, parents, teachers and providers have suffered tremendously with all the changes, uncertainty and loss.
+During the pandemic, parents with children ages 5-12 reported their children showed elevated symptoms of depression (4%), anxiety (6%) and psychological stress (9%); and experienced overall worsened mental or emotional health (22%), according to a Kaiser Family Foundation survey.

-In 2020, the CDC reported that children’s visits to the ER for mental health conditions increased 31 percent for those ages 12-17 and 24 percent for those ages 5-11, compared to 2019.
-For the 2021-2022 school year, principals will be charged with developing effective strategies, programs, and services to address the fear, trauma, and grief many have experienced due to the loss of family members, neighbors, colleagues, and other loved ones.
+In 2020, the CDC reported that children’s visits to the ER for mental health conditions increased 31% for those ages 12-17 and 24 percent for those ages 5-11, compared to 2019.
+For the 2021-2022 school year, principals will be charged with developing effective strategies, programs and services to address the fear, trauma and grief many have experienced due to the loss of family members, neighbors, colleagues and other loved ones.

-One of the most significant challenges ahead for principals will be discovering innovative ways to continue to create an environment that’s safe but still feels like, well, school.
+One of the most significant challenges for principals will be discovering innovative ways to continue creating an environment that’s safe but still feels like, well, school.
 We have all experienced a lack of face-to-face interaction during COVID-19.
 However, we know that social interaction is critical to children’s development.
-There’s no one more suited to make these critical connections, adjustments, and improvements than principals.
+There’s no one more suited to make these vital connections, adjustments and improvements than principals.